Subscribe & Save 20% | Free Shipping On Orders $100+

 Something’s Not Right – Check Your Symptoms

-The easy part is usually there is a sign something is wrong: excessively itchy skin, hives or a rash, red and overly sensitive skin that hurts.
-Skin that is angry no matter what you do.
+The easy part is usually there is a sign something is wrong: excessively itchy skin, hives or a rash, red, dry and overly sensitive skin that hurts.
+Skin that is angry and hurts no matter what you do to it.
 First, take note if you have recently started using a new product – that is the first place to look for potential allergens.
 Sometimes you can deduct what the offending ingredient is.
 If so, try to eliminate it and see how you feel for a few weeks.
 If you’ve removed the offender, you may feel instantaneous improvement; if not, you’ll still experience symptoms.

-Side note – always remember: Your SKINCARE SHOULD NEVER HURT!
-If it does you’re using something you shouldn’t be.
+Always remember: Your SKIN SHOULDN'T HURT!
+If it does, you’re using something you shouldn’t be or you are over-treating your skin.

 Trying the elimination approach can help you in the short term, but we always recommend that you also have an allergen-patch test to help you learn what truly is irritating to your skin.